xnhp/vanted-wiki/AddonExtensions.md

 All those extensions extend certain interfaces / classes to guarantee support of certain methods.

-To extend the functionality, you add the extension to the provided array fields, that are present in the main entry class of the Add-on. (see [Project Structure](ProjectStructure.md) for details.
+To extend the functionality, you add the extension to the provided array fields, that are present in the main entry class of the Add-on. (see [[Project Structure|ProjectStructure]] for details.
 This entry class must extend `de.ipk_gatersleben.ag_nw.graffiti.plugins.addons.AddonAdapter` to have the necessary fields.

 If you take the example add-on class, it will look like this.
 This add-on makes use of every possible extension possibility in VANTED.